purnendu23/Lane-Detection---Advanced/final_report.md

 The funnction `process_image` cell: [38] can said to be the pipeline for processing each frame of the video.
 It brings together all the functions defined so far and puts appropriate conditions for use of each.

+I first test the pipeline on some images here:

+![process_image][process_image]
+![curves][curves]

+You can see that the radius of curvature is very large for the straight roads and it changes for the curved roads.
+As expected, the radius of curvature is in the range (500m - 1000m) for the curves.

 ---

 ### Discussion